 Matthew writes the Mindfulness & Music blog for Psychology Today, and has written five books: A Postcognitive Negation (2010), An "A" Effort: The College Student's Guide to Success (2012), Media Psychology (2014), Inner Harmony: Personal Exploration at the Piano (2016), & Musings: On Buddhist Psychology, Intellectual History, Psychodynamic Theory, media Psychology, & Existential-Phenomenology (2020).
 Matthew is an author with Atropos Press.

-Matthew is an Adjunct member of The American Philosophical Practitioners Association
+Matthew is an Adjunct member of The American Philosophical Practitioners Association.

-Detailed Education
+Detailed Education & Teaching

 Pre-college: